-This prospectus provides you with a general description of the securities we may offer.
-Each time we offer to sell securities we will provide a prospectus supplement that will contain specific information about those securities and the terms of that offering.
-The prospectus supplement also may add, update or change information contained in this prospectus.
-This prospectus may be used to offer and sell securities only if accompanied by a prospectus supplement.
-You should read this prospectus and any prospectus supplement carefully before you invest.
+You should carefully read this prospectus and any prospectus supplement before you invest.
 You should also read the documents we refer to in the "Where You Can Find More Information" section of this prospectus for information on us and our financial statements.

-Limited partnerships are inherently different than corporations.
-You should carefully consider each of the factors described under "Risk Factors" beginning on page 5 of this prospectus before you make an investment in our securities.
+Investing in our securities involves risks.
+Limited partnerships are inherently different from corporations.
+You should carefully consider each of the risk factors described under "Risk Factors" beginning on page 5 of this prospectus and in the applicable prospectus supplement before you make an investment in our securities.